 This call is open from August 1st 2022 and closes December 10th, 2022

 Poster and Cover is for: Spring Quarter, 2023

 The series started in 1990 with Paul Rand and continues with luminaries in the design world.

-The Masters of Design series of covers/posters are meant to communicate the scope of UCLA Extension’s continuing education program.
+The Masters of Design series of covers/posters communicate the scope of UCLA Extension’s continuing education program.
 Paul Rand launched the series in 1990, creating a snow-capped orange for the Winter Quarter 1990 cover.
 The rest is history.
-Rand not only set the quality standard for the covers, his participation encouraged other noteworthy designers to follow his lead.
+Rand not only set the quality standard for the covers, but his participation also encouraged other noteworthy designers to follow his lead.
 Such legends as Saul Bass, Lou Danziger, Frank Gehry, Ivan Chermayoff, Eiko Ishioka, Henry Wolf, George Tscherney, and Milton Glaser are among the dozens of designers who created UCLA Extension catalog covers.

 About this call: